What is Recreation Therapy?

 - Recognise excellence in continuing professional development

-- Provide information regarding the implementation and outcomes of DRTA plans and projects
+- Provide information regarding the implementation and outcomes of ARTA plans and projects

 Work with clients of all ages in a range of health, community and leisure settings.